US LNG Production Surge Will Double Exports by 2028: EIA

 U.S. LNG to non-FTA nations—including the three biggest importers, South Korea, Japan, and China—is primarily shipped through Mexico.

-By 2028, EIA estimates LNG export capacity will grow by 9.7 Bcf/d in the United States, 2.5 Bcf/d with three new terminals in Canada, and 0.6 Bcf/d from two projects in Mexico.
+The EIA estimates that by 2028, LNG export capacity will grow by 9.7 Bcf/d in the United States, 2.5 Bcf/d with three new terminals in Canada, and 0.6 Bcf/d from two projects in Mexico.

-The five U.S. LNG projects cited by EIA are Plaquemines (Phase I and Phase II), Corpus Christi (Stage III), Golden Pass, Rio Grande (Phase I), and Port Arthur (Phase I).
+The five U.S. LNG projects cited by the EIA are Plaquemines (phases I and II), Corpus Christi (stage III), Golden Pass, Rio Grande (phase I), and Port Arthur (phase I).

-With expanded export and import capacities, and increasing natural gas demand driving growth, analysts in near-uniform consensus projects sustained expansion in the global LNG market.
+With expanded export and import capacities and increasing natural gas demand driving growth, analysts almost unanimously project sustained expansion in the global LNG market.

-India-based Mordor Intelligence’s industry report forecasts the global LNG market will grow from $74.6 billion in 2023 to $103.41 billion by 2028, a compound annual growth rate of 6.75 percent across the five-year forecast.
+India-based Mordor Intelligence’s industry report forecasts that the global LNG market will grow to $103.41 billion by 2028 from $74.6 billion in 2023, a compound annual growth rate of 6.75 percent across the five-year forecast.

 Approval Doesn’t Presage Avalanche

-In approving NFE’s permit, DOE said allowing exports to non-FTA countries gives the company flexibility in using its new terminal, operational since July.
+In approving the New Fortress Energy (NFE) permit, the DOE stated that allowing exports to non-FTA countries gives the company flexibility in using its new terminal, which has been operational since July.

-A heat exchanger and transfer pipes at Dominion Energy's Cove Point LNG Terminal in Lusby, Maryland.
+A heat exchanger and transfer pipes at Dominion Energy's Cove Point LNG Terminal in Lusby, Md.
 (Cliff Owen/AP Photo)

-A heat exchanger and transfer pipes at Dominion Energy's Cove Point LNG Terminal in Lusby, Maryland.
+A heat exchanger and transfer pipes at Dominion Energy's Cove Point LNG Terminal in Lusby, Md.
 Cliff Owen/AP Photo

 Under the authorization, NFE can export 1.4 million tons a year of LNG to “re-export” to non-FTA countries from Altamira for five years.
 The company wanted a permit through 2050.
 It largely exports to Brazil and Jamaica.